 The days, weeks, months, even years following a plane crash can be extremely difficult for the victim’s families.
 You want answers, but have to wait for National Transportation Safety Board (NTSB) and other agencies to complete their investigations, which can take an extended period of time.
 When you don’t know why you’ve lost a loved one, it’s all the more difficult to try to pick up the pieces.

 The Ramos Law Firm is here to help you.
-We have many years of experience in dealing with Colorado plane crash cases.
+We have many years of experience in dealing with Colorado and Arizona plane crash cases.
 We have a skilled and deeply experienced legal team ready to fight for you.
 We also have Dr. Joseph Ramos, an emergency medicine physician and attorney.
 He uses his medical and legal experience and skills to help guide the treatment of those injured in plane crashes, and fights tirelessly for those who lost loved ones in plane crashes.

 The federal laws that govern commercial aircraft and their pilots and crew prohibit the use of personal electronic devices including cell phones when the aircraft is taking off, flying below 10,000 feet, and when landing.
 However, the same rules to not apply to pilots of private planes.
 While private pilots are not specifically banned from using cell phones, the law does not allow for careless or reckless behaviors, such as taking selfies when the pilot should have been focused on the flight.